Read Jesus Is “Alive” and the book’s conclussion.

 My sister is Type B. Her room.
 Her bathroom.
 Her closet.
 Her car.
 Her planner.
 Her nails.
 They all stress me out.
 I’m in for the rudest awakening when I have children.
 Let me go ahead and say that now.

 I’m also a people pleaser.
 Combine the two and if Jesus doesn’t come soon I’ll honestly start walking around with retinol cream on my forehead 24/7 because my stress level [aka wrinkle instigator] is always through the roof.
+In order to lower those stress levels, a product like cannabis seeds vancouver can be consumed.

 And you know what, I’m sure God laughs at me all the time.
 I believe in a humorous God and I’m sure he is just like, “Poor Katey.
 So worried about answering e-mails she doesn’t even see the blessings I’m putting right in front of her.”